-- 2.4.1 With regard to licensing hours the Licensing Authority will consider each application on its individual merits. - 2.4.2 Applications for premises licences with a terminal hour later than 12 midnight where the sale or supply of alcohol for consumption on the premises is the main activity or where the sale or supply of alcohol is accompanied by musical entertainment, will be subject to close scrutiny by the Responsible Authorities to ensure that there will be no adverse impact on the Licensing Objectives.
+- 2.4.1 With regard to licensing hours the Licensing Authority will consider each application on its individual merits. - 2.4.2 Applications for premises licences with a terminal hour later than 12 midnight, where the sale or supply of alcohol for consumption on the premises is the main activity or where the sale or supply of alcohol is accompanied by musical entertainment, will be subject to close scrutiny by the Responsible Authorities to ensure that there will be no adverse impact on the Licensing Objectives.
 Specifically, the applicant should ensure that the operating schedule for such premises demonstrates how the Licensing Objectives will be met.
 This is a general policy and does not automatically mean that all applications will result in licences being granted until midnight or that no applications will be granted with a closing hour after midnight. - 2.4.3 In considering these issues the Licensing Authority will give careful consideration to the nature of the venue proposed.
 For example, the Council is keen to promote establishments at which the service and consumption of alcohol is not the primary activity.
 These may include restaurants, theatres, cinemas, comedy clubs, galleries, museums, and similar venues.
 The Licensing Authority's experience is that such venues are liable to give rise to fewer public concerns in relation to later closing hours. - 2.4.4 The Licensing Authority will pay special regard to the proximity of residential properties to the proposed premises.
-Consideration will be given to the imposition of stricter noise control conditions, if representations are received in areas with a concentration of residential properties. - 2.4.5 The Licensing Authority will expect premises to be cleared of patrons within a reasonable time of the terminal hour set for licensable activities. - 2.4.6 Shops, stores and supermarkets will generally be free to provide sales of alcohol for consumption off the premises at any times when the retail outlet is open for shopping, unless there are good reasons for restricting those hours.
-An example would be where the Police make representations that the premises are a focus of disorder and disturbance.
+Consideration will be given to the imposition of stricter noise control conditions, if representations are received in areas with a concentration of residential properties. - 2.4.5 Where the premises licence does not include Hours Open to the Public, the Licensing Authority will expect premises to be cleared of patrons within a reasonable time of the terminal hour set for licensable activities.
+Where the premises licence does include Hours Open to the Public; the premises licence holder shall ensure that members of the public shall be off the premises by the finish time stated in operating schedule after the cessation of licensable activities except in such circumstances where premises are open for licensable activities where members of the public are not present such as fulfilling orders for the sale of alcohol off the premises.